 The main downside to a coaxial digital connection is the potential transfer of electrical noise between your kit.
 Noise is bad news when it comes to sound quality, but it exists in all AV components to one degree or another.
 Unfortunately, using a coaxial connection enables noise to travel along the cable from the source to your amplifier.

-Also, coaxial doesn't have the bandwidth required to support high quality surround sound formats such as Dolby TrueHD and DTS-HD Master Audio.
-So, in a modern home cinema setting, its uses are quite limited.
+Also, coaxial doesn't have the bandwidth required to support high-quality surround sound formats such as Dolby TrueHD, DTS-HD Master Audio, Dolby Atmos and DTS:X. So, in a modern home cinema setting, its uses are quite limited.

 Optical digital connection